Skip to main content

 Learn complementary pair logic with safety boundaries and clinical clarity.

-Educational perspective only.
-Migraine diagnosis and treatment should remain under medical supervision.
+Learning view only.
+Migraine diagnosis and treatment should remain under doctor's watch.

-Biomagnetism does not attempt to treat the neurological cause of migraines.
-Instead, practitioners work with mapped biomagnetic pairs to support overall balance, with the intention of helping clients feel calmer and more resilient in daily life.
+Biomagnetism does not aim to treat the neurological causes of migraines.
+Practitioners simply work with mapped biomagnetic pairs that support overall balance, with the goal of helping clients feel calmer and more steady on a day-to-day basis.
+Migraine diagnosis and treatment should always remain with a licensed clinician.

 How Some People Use Biomagnetism Around Migraines

-A biomagnetism session typically involves a full-body assessment and the placement of magnets on specific point combinations related to the client's overall pattern.
-The client remains fully clothed and usually rests quietly while the magnets are in place.
+A session often starts with a full-body check.
+Then the pro places magnets.
+They go on set point pairs.
+The pairs fit the client's overall pattern.
+The client stays fully dressed.
+They just rest while the magnets are in place.

-- Complementary support while following a neurologist’s treatment plan.
+• Complementary support while following a brain doctor’s treatment plan.

 Safety First: Work Closely With Your Doctor

-Ethical biomagnetism practitioners are clear that they do not diagnose or treat migraines, and they encourage clients to keep their neurologist or primary doctor informed about everything they are trying.
+Ethical biomagnetism pros are clear that they do not diagnose or treat migraines.
+And They encourage clients to keep their brain doctor or primary doctor told about everything they are trying.

 Can biomagnetism cure migraines?